Carlobandini/DSR-2000-Editor/README.md

 THE SYNTHESIZER

 The DSR-2000 is an interesting FM keyboard from 1987.
 A bit in the middle of the PSR and DX series.

 Unlike the DX series, it was not oriented to a professional market, having a couple of speakers, a rhythm section and friendly user interface with limited synthesizing capabilities instead of a full complex editor.

-However, despite the amateur PSR'ish appearance of the DSR-2000, it was more powerful than the DX series in some areas, counting with some amazing features:
+However, despite the amateur PSR-ish appearance of the DSR-2000, it was more powerful than the DX series in some areas, counting with some amazing features:

 * YM 2414 / OPZ, 4 Operators FM sound chip with 8 different waveforms (TX81Z, DX11 and others).